Find relevant project information about work in the area.

 • A raised platform on Restell Street to encourage safe speeds.

-We’ll also be relocating underground utilities, widening the shared path areas, making landscaping enhancements and completing a range of engineering improvements to the railway crossing.
+We also relocated underground utilities, widened the shared path areas, made landscaping enhancements and completed a range of engineering improvements to the railway crossing.

 These upgrades will help to ensure everyone can get to where they need to go, safely and easily.